Blcony/SlimRLFN/README.md

 ```

 ## Contact
-Please be free to contact us by e-mail (slzhou96@mail.ustc.edu.cn) or WeChat (slzhou96) if you have any questions.
+Please be free to contact us by e-mail (slzhou96@mail.ustc.edu.cn) or WeChat (ZslBlcony) if you have any questions.